kka-na/kka-na/README.md

 ## 👋 Hi, I'm Kana.
 Status: Surviving.

-A Ph.D. student at Inha University, my journey began with my advisor👨‍🏫's fateful words: *"Let's try this..."*
+A Ph.D. student at Inha University,
-Now, I'm powered by coffee☕, the faint hope😩 of graduation, and my advisor's... guidance.
+Now, I'm powered by coffee☕, the faint hope😩 of graduation,

 My research in a nutshell: **I'm a car therapist🪴.**